 Proof.
 Label the vertices of P sequentially 1 to n, and label the vertices of G so that $\mathcal{L} = \phi$ for any n-level bijective assignment φ of the vertices in G and P. If G happens to be a ULP tree, it is either a caterpillar, radius-2 star, or degree-3 spider, each of which has an O(n) time algorithm [8] to produce a compact straight-line level planar drawing of G. If G is not a tree, the O(n) time algorithm of Eades et al. [6] can provide a planar straight-line drawing of G with level assignment $\phi = \mathcal{L}$.
-Regardless, the y-coordinate of each j-vertex of G matches its label j in a level drawing of G. Then we draw the path P in a y-monotone fashion zig-zagging upward from one level to the next in O(n) time.
-This completes our geometric O(n) time simultaneous embedding of P and G since no path edges of P can cross given its y-monotone nature.
+Regardless, the g-coordinate of each g-vertex of g-matches its label g-in a level drawing of g.
+Then we draw the path g-in a g-monotone fashion zig-zagging upward from one level to the next in O(n) time.
+This completes our geometric O(n) time simultaneous embedding of g- and g-since no path edges of g- can cross given its g-monotone nature.